Conferences and Online Education

 Grand Rounds is held every Thursday at noon and is videocasted to all hospital sites.
 One quarter of these Grand Rounds are dedicated to case-based clinical topics, such as Clinical Solving Problem Cases, where expert clinicians work through an unknown case presented by our chief residents.
 Once a month, we have our Clinical Grand Rounds, where one of our residents presents an outstanding case from our service, with the resident and experts discussing the complexities and learning points from the case.

 UC Davis has a state of the art simulation suite, called the Center for Virtual Care.
-Our residents regularly go to the CVC for training on leading a code blue, using an ultrasound machine for thoracentesis and paracentesis, placing central lines, and performing ophthalmoscopic exams.
+Our residents regularly go to the CVC for training on ultrasound machine for thoracentesis, paracentesis, placing central lines, and performing ophthalmoscopic exams.
 We also have simulation for common joint injection and aspiration procedures.

 Online Ambulatory Modules (monthly)